Jorge Soler Preview, Player Props: Marlins vs. Nationals

-On Sunday, Jorge Soler (batting .154 in his past 10 games) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 1:40 PM ET.
+Jorge Soler -- with an on-base percentage of .244 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Washington Nationals, with Joan Adon on the mound, on August 31 at 7:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Nationals.
+In his last game he had a one-hit performance (1-for-3) against the Rays.

 Jorge Soler Game Info & Props vs. the Nationals